layershift/enscale-docs/pages/08.php/01.deployment guides/06.deployment-manager/docs.10.md

 visible: true
 ---

 Whether your deployment is from git, SVN or you uploaded an archive, all deployments made via the Enscale dashboard can be managed in your Deployment Manager.

-To access your Deployment Manager enter your environment and click **Deploy**.
+The deployment manager is accessible from within your environment by clicking the **Deploy** button.

 ![](Deploy-button.JPG)